wa0x6e/Fresque/README.md

 Fresque is a derivated works from my other plugin, [cake-resque](https://github.com/kamisama/Cake-Resque), a command line tool to manage php-resque, but inside cakephp console.
 Very convenient, but limited to only cakephp framework.
 I wanted to release a tool that can work in any php environment.
 Fresque is more powerfull, since no more binded to a framework.

+##Changelog

+###v0.1 (2012-07-04)
+* Moving the php-resque vendor library to git submodule
+* Removing the ZetaComponent libraries, now requires that the libraries installed via pear

 ##Credits